 UP NEXT

-How to effectively budget a script breakdown
+How to budget a script breakdown

 No one is going to give you a grant without a proper budget.
 You have to make sure that all your items line up from the very start.
 Be sure to keep reading so you’ll know how to craft your budget from your breakdown.

-Up Next: Film Budget Planning for Your Script Breakdown →
+Up Next: Film budget planning →

 Project management for video creatives.
 Tasks, file sharing, calendars and more.